gardrek/VVpet/README.md

 `'quit'`

-This even is triggered when the app stops running.
+This event is triggered when the app stops running.
 The data structure is empty in the current version

 These are also subject to change.

+`quit()` is called when the app finishes running.

+When an app exits, the following happens, in this order:

+1. the `'quit'` event is called for `app:event()` if it exists
+2. `app:quit()` is called, if it exists
+3. the app actually exits

+nothing happens between any of these steps

 ## API